Events

 Bio:

-Jamie has been at the forefront of applied AI research for 20 years.
+Jamie has been at the forefront of applied AI research for the past 20 years.
 Before joining Wayve, Jamie was Partner Director of Science at Microsoft and Head of the Mixed Reality & AI Labs.
 While at Microsoft, Jamie shipped foundational features for Microsoft’s Kinect (Microsoft’s line of motion sensing input devices) and the hand- and eye-tracking that enable HoloLens 2’s interaction model (smart glasses).

 Jamie has a PhD in computer vision from the University of Cambridge and has received multiple Best Paper and Best Demo Awards at top-tier academic conferences.
 He was elected a Fellow of the Royal Academy of Engineering in 2021.